Reflected Best Self™ Exercise

 - Classroom exercise: Instructors use the RBSE to help their students identify their strengths and how they can be uniquely applied to their areas of interest.

-- One-on-one coaching: Coaches guide clients through the RBSE to help people recognize instances of when they were at their best.
+- One-on-one coaching: Coaches use the RBSE to help clients recognize instances of when they were at their best.

 - Group workshops: Organizations invite employees to participate in the RBSE to better understand how their best self can contribute to the team and the organization as a whole.